- To talk about one's work.

-- to arrest or imprison
+- to open or start a business

 - to go from shop to shop, looking for bargains or special items